NadaAdem/Investment_VBA_Excel_Refactorcode/README.md

 ## Summary
 ### Advantages  of refactoring code
-- Refactoring code run faster
+- Refactoring code helps in executing the program faster
 - Refactoring code use  less memory
 - Refactoring code  improving logic of code to make easier for future user to read the  code
+- Refactoring code makes software easier to understand and helps us find bugs

 ### Disadvantages of refactoring code